 Visiting hours are from 9 am to 11 pm daily.
 Family members may spend the night with the permission of the nursing staff.

-Residents are allowed to use their cell phones, with some guidelines to prevent disruption of the program and other residents.
+Individuals are allowed to use their cell phones, with some guidelines to prevent disruption of the program and other patients.

 Privacy is of the utmost importance to The Pavilion and we ensure confidentiality through our highly trained, professional and discreet staff.
-No third party, whether known to the resident or not, has access to medical records, health information, or any information about a resident’s stay without prior, written authorization from the resident.
+No third party, whether known to the individual or not, has access to medical records, health information, or any information about a patient’s stay without prior, written authorization from the patient.

 From helpful online resources to self-help groups and more, McLean Hospital is committed to providing support and mental health education to aid patients and families on the path to recovery.